jkotan/scingestor/doc/index.rst

 The dataset list file is located in the scan directory and its filename is defined by **datasets_filename_pattern** variable, i.e. by default "scicat-datasets-{beamtimeid}.lst".

-By default the scan dataset metadata are fetch from the corresponding the master file with its filename given by <scanname>.<ext> where usually <ext> is `nxs` or `fio`.
-The detector file related to the particular scan are places in the <scanname> subdirectory and they are added to the scan origindatablock.
+By default the scan dataset metadata are fetched from the corresponding the master file with its filename given by <scanname>.<ext> where usually <ext> is `nxs` or `fio`.
+The detector files related to the particular scan are placed in the <scanname> subdirectory and they are added to the scan origindatablock.

 A separete line in the dataset list file may contain
 #. a scanname to ingest, e.g. ``myscan_00012``